codebar/tutorials/ruby/lesson4/tutorial.md

 #    I want to help people learn coding.
 # 2. Nicole McMillan - Ruby
 #    I have been programming for 5 years in Ruby and want to spread the love
+#

 ```

+## Bonus

+The `print_details` method does a number of different things, like printing out: workshop details, the list of Students and the list of Coaches.

+Create a method to print the workshop details, a method to print out the students and one to print out the coaches.
+Call these from `print_details` instead of having all the code there.
+Also, make sure that these methods cannot be invoked from outside the class.

 ---
 This ends our **Object Oriented Ruby and Inheritance** tutorial.
 Is there something you don't understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.